Search Results for

 Render a Gap in a Spline Line Series

-as the Y value.
+It is possible to show a gap in a Spline Line Series by passing a data point with a NaN as the Y value.
 Please refer to the RenderableSeries APIs article for more details.
 The SplineLineRenderableSeries, however, allows to specify how a gap should appear.
-You can treat NAN
+You can treat NAN values as gaps or close the line.
+That's defined by the drawNaNAs property (Please see LineDrawMode enumeration).

 Note